 Then she had made a real mistake, and the fears behind this one were not wholly unjustified.
 Chaxium even shared some of the concerns.
 Gigafive hadn’t returned to Castle Bountybyte, insisting that he needed to stay within the ferrier to monitor it.
 The machine’s soul was now bruised, and that could affect its compatibility with the others of Beezgalore.
 There might even be a risk of it spreading anomalous behaviors.

 Fairies didn’t have elections; even surveys proved too formal for them.
-A family tree could reach decisions though, and all at once.
+A family tree could reach decisions by vote though, and all at once.
 Less than a week after Snakewaist blundered in with blinking eyes, the couple woke up to a series of paper letters under their door.
 They were from close friends, overseers, and magical organizations, all asking for them to submit to a plan of nomadic excursion.
 Ocratoke announced the details with vigor and flourish.

 “So we bid them adieu as the first ever representatives of Beezgalore to the world!
 They will journey far and wide and deep, bestowing aid wherever it is needed, getting cozy as the boldest mixed fairanquin.
 Remember that you can support them with a care package, to be delivered by mesmerized mayflies, any time.
 Packages like this.”
 Another fairy handed him a basket full of goodies, which he handed off to Ladyspiller: hexagonal bars of beeswax soap, magical books that contained different tales when read backward, boxes of algal grain sushi topped with tadpole egg sashimi, and a dozen other toys and treats.